 Citizenship in Cyprus is based on the principle of ius sanguinis, when a child is born to at least one Cypriot parent.
 Cypriot citizenship is also granted upon marriage to a Cypriot national based on certain conditions, or through naturalisation.
-As of 2014 Cyprus has been running a citizenship by investment programme which allows applicants to become citizens of Cyprus within six months, upon fulfilling certain investment criteria.
+As of 2014 Cyprus has been running the Cyprus Investment programme which allows applicants to become citizens of Cyprus within six months, upon fulfilling certain investment criteria.

 Dual citizenship is recognised and there are no laws in Cyprus prohibiting being a citizen of other jurisdictions.
 This recognition stems from section 8 of Annex D of the Treaty of establishing the Republic of Cyprus.